Orange-OpenSource/Orange-Boosted-Bootstrap/docs-orange/getting-started/introduction.md

 <link rel="stylesheet" href="path/to/your/boosted.css">
 {% endhighlight %}

 Add our JavaScript plugins, jQuery, and Tether near the end of your pages, right before the closing `</body>` tag.
 Be sure to place jQuery and Tether first, as our code depends on them.
+While we use [jQuery's slim build](https://blog.jquery.com/2016/06/09/jquery-3-0-final-released/) in our docs, the full version is also supported.

 {% highlight html %}
 <script src="{{ site.cdn.jquery }}" integrity="{{ site.cdn.jquery_hash }}" crossorigin="anonymous"></script>